pinkpixel-dev/context-generator-mcp/USAGE.md

 ## Contributing

-The llmstxt-generator server is built with TypeScript and uses:
+The context-generator server is built with TypeScript and uses:
 - **x-crawl**: For reliable web crawling
 - **cheerio**: For HTML parsing and manipulation
 - **turndown**: For HTML to Markdown conversion